Your accountLog in Basket Search

 Examples of the Engagement Programme

 Each year we will look for Music Education Hub partners to host free Folk Experience Days in their settings.
 Aimed at secondary school students, these days will include learning by ear and creative music-making with the National Youth Folk Ensemble team.
-Expressions of interest for 2022 are now closed.
 Join our mailing list to find out about future opportunities (select the option ‘EFDSS Education News’)

 Kent Music, January–July 2022

-Led by National Youth Folk Ensemble tutors Grace Smith, Kuljit Bhamra and Sam Partridge, this project will explore tunes and groove from English folk music and Indian bhangra music.
+Led by National Youth Folk Ensemble tutors Grace Smith, Kuljit Bhamra and Sam Partridge, this project explored tunes and groove from English folk music and Indian bhangra music.
 Plans include CPD for music teachers, film resources, and secondary school workshops.
-The project will culminate in a creative music day in Ashford.
+The project culminated in a creative music day in Ashford.
+Explore the Tunes and Groove in Folk and Bhangra resource

 Passport to Music, 2020–22